 If the WB Supervisor determines that appropriate issues have been explored and concurs with the analysis and recommendation of the investigator, the WB Supervisor will sign on the signature block on the last page of the ROI and record the date the review was completed.

-If the WB Supervisor does not concur with the analysis and recommendation of the investigator, the WB Supervisor will make a note on the Case Activity Log of the reason for non-concurrence and return the case file to the investigator for additional work.
-The WB Supervisor's signature on the ROI serves as initial approval of the recommended determination.
+If the WB Supervisor does not concur with the analysis and recommendation of the investigator, the WB Supervisor will make a note on the Case Activity Log of the reason for non-concurrence and may return the case file to the investigator for additional work.